 An extended 24 pages of biography and exhibitions celebrates di Suvero’s long career.

 The publication has a strong materiality, using thick boards to give the book a heavy weight in the hand.
 The laid paper references the hand-cut rippled edges of the metalwork on the smaller sculpture, paired with a dark charcoal, recycled, material on the reverse.
 A cloth spine with bright red foil text brings it all together.

 The endpapers flip the cover materials, using the charcoal recycled stock on the front, and the brown on the reverse.
-The front endpapers are an early drawing of Eviva Amore printed in metallic Silver ink.
-The reverse is a photography of di Suvero working.
+The front endpapers are an early study of Eviva Amore printed in metallic Silver ink.
+The reverse is a photograph of di Suvero working.